 Sub-Fund name UI - Aktia EM Frontier Bond+ Sub-Fund currency EUR Investment objective Over the long-term the fund seeks to achieve the best possible return and to outperform the benchmark of the Sub-Fund.
 The benchmark index used for the Sub-Fund is 100% JPM GBI-EM Global Diversified TR (EUR).
 The Benchmark Index is determined by the Company for the Sub-Fund and may be changed if necessary.
 However, the Sub-Fund does not aim to replicate the Benchmark Index.
 The Portfolio Manager may, at its discretion, invest in securities or sectors not included in the Benchmark Index in order to take advantage of specific investment opportunities.
 The investment strategy limits the extent to which the portfolio holdings may deviate from the Benchmark Index.
 This deviation may be material.
 Investment strategy The investment strategy is a macro-economically and fundamentally driven approach with a long-term investment horizon (the so called "traffic lights approach").
 Investments are identified through a qualitative and quantitative decision-making process in local currency frontier market government bonds and money market instruments.
 The investment universe includes more than 90 EM and Frontier sovereign markets and AAA supranationals.
 The focus is on absolute return (benchmark-aware, not driven), inflation expectations and real yields.
 The strategy targets higher risk adjusted total returns with lower FX volatility through diversification and off- benchmark exposures.
 The Sub-Fund is an Emerging Market Debt Fund that invests globally and mainly in emerging market fixed income and interest-bearing securities issued in emerging markets local currency by emerging markets sovereigns, supranationals and/or multilaterals.
 Derivative instruments may also be used for investment purposes to take currency risk.
 The Sub-Fund is actively managed.
 This Sub-Fund promotes environmental and social features within the meaning of Article 8 of the Disclosure Regulation.
 However, the investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities, nor are sustainable investments within the meaning of Article 2 No. 17 of the Disclosure Regulation sought.
-The principal adverse impacts on sustainability factors ("PAI") are considered in the investment process at the level of the Management Company.
-A consideration of PAI at the level of the Sub-Fund is binding and is carried out in this respect.
-Information on PAI is available in the annual report of the respective Sub-Fund (Annual reports published as of 01.01.2023).
-Information on the environmental and/or social characteristics is available in the Annex "Pre-contractual disclosure Article 8 Disclosure Regulation ".
+The principal adverse impacts on sustainability factors ("PAI") are not considered in the investment process at Management Company level, because the Management Company does not pursue a general strategy across funds for the consideration of PAI.
+Even though the PAIs are not considered at entity level, the adverse impacts on sustainability factors are part of the investment strategy of the Sub-Fund and are therefore considered in a binding way.
+Information on the environmental and/or social characteristics is available in the Annex "Pre-contractual disclosure Article 8 Disclosure Regulation".
 Investment restrictions At least 51% of the net asset value will be invested in Bonds and currency exposure covering risk from the Emerging and Frontier Markets.
 Investments in equities and securities with equity character will not be undertaken.
 FX Forwards and Non Deliverable Forwards could be used for investment and hedging purposes.
 Other Financial Derivate Instruments (FDI) will not be used.